 What is pneumonia and what causes it?

 Pneumonia is an infection that affects the deep parts of the lungs.
 If the infection is just limited to the upper parts of our air-pipes, it presents as cold or flu.
 If the infection is in the smaller branches of the air-pipes, it becomes bronchitis.
-When the infection gets all the way down to the air sacs, it becomes pneumonia.
+When the infection gets all the way down to the air sacs deep inside our lungs, it becomes pneumonia.

 The three types of pneumonia based on the causes of pneumonia are

 - Bacterial pneumonia